souremperor/Helldivers-2-queue-/README.md

 Disclaimer

 This project is intended for educational purposes and personal use.
 Please respect the terms of service of any game or software you use it with.
-The scripts and this readme were developed with ChatGPT
+The scripts and this readme were developed with ChatGPT.